mhahsler/seriation/README.md

 heatmaps, color images and clustering visualizations like dissimilarity plots, and visual assessment of cluster tendency plots (VAT and iVAT).

-## Available Seriation Method
+## Available seriation methods to reorder dissimilarity data

-The following methods are available to reorder dissimilarity data:
+### Optimization

-**Optimization-based**
+These methods try to optimize a seriation criterion directly typically using a heuristic approach.

 - **ARSA** - optimize the linear seriation critreion using simulated annealing